alexownejazayeri/100-days-of-code/log.md

 After processing, reality pulled back into focus...this near-death experience had reset my perspective almost instantly and reminded me that there's no sense in waiting for the "perfect" time.
 Good things are worth patience and persistence.

 I decided to take a chance - to leave my full-time role and pursue a career as a dev.
-With this renewed appreciation for the brevity of life...YOLO, right?
+YOLO, right?

 (sorry)